Phantom of the Canyon

 Phantom Ranch in Grand Canyon National Park

 Want to really go grand in Grand Canyon National Park?
 Stay at historic Phantom Ranch!
 A clutch of simple, private bunk-bed-filled cabins along with dorm-style lodging are available for a comfy night’s stay at the very bottom of the world’s most famous canyon.
+Scoring a stay here is not easy and highly sought (see italics below).
 The only way to reach this riverside escape is by hiking down to it, or taking the Grand Canyon’s sure-footed “long-eared taxi,” otherwise known as the mule!
 Either way you get there, Phantom Ranch is a welcome sight after descending from the South Rim to the Colorado River: Cottonwood trees shade the cabins, and Bright Angel Creek gurgles nearby (this oasis is the perfect place to chill—and to cool your feet—after the long hike).

 The Phantom Ranch Canteen is open for food and souvenir provisions (you can buy and mail postcards from here) and probably has the most refreshing beer in the entire national park system!
 At dinner, overnight guests gather at communal tables for family-style meat-and-potato type meals (these must be booked as part of your stay; otherwise, you can bring down your own food and enjoy it outside your cabin at a picnic table).
-It’s hard not to feel like an Old West cowboy by the end of your stay.
 At night, join in on a ranger talk, or walk down to the beach along the very cold Colorado River.
 Watching the sunset tinge the canyon walls all shades of orange and pink is one of the grandest magic tricks of all!

-Phantom Ranch books out very fast, so you have to plan ahead.
-You can reserve a cabin by phone (888) 297-2757 on the first day of each month for a one-year-in-advance booking (cancellations do happen, including same-day ones, so persistence may pay off if you try to go sooner than later).
+Weekend Sherpa Tips: Cancellations do happen, including same-day ones, so persistence may pay off.
 Be sure to indicate if you want meals included, as that must be reserved at the same time.
 Most people hike down to Phantom Ranch via the South Kaibab Trail and hike out via the Bright Angel Trail.
 There is an option for hikers to port their extra gear and food to Phantom Ranch via a mule.
 In addition to Phantom Ranch, the Bright Angel Campground is also in this area, with sites right alongside its namesake creek.
-Note: Even if you’re a strong hiker, be very careful in planning this journey or any hikes in Grand Canyon National Park during the dead of summer, as the exposed trails can be firecracker hot.
-Spring and fall are best bets for visiting, and always find information about what water sources are available on trails before setting out.
+Note: Even if you’re a strong hiker, be very careful in planning this journey or any hikes in Grand Canyon National Park during summer, as the exposed trails can be firecracker hot.
+Spring and fall are typically better for visiting, but Mother Nature is ultimately in charge, so please be sure to pay attention to weather updates, and always find information about what water sources are available on trails before setting out.
 No dogs.

 Bring the Outdoors to Your Inbox